BUFFINGTON: How do we deal with bad cops?

 The three men, along with a fourth man, heard that Johnson was working on a farm in southern Clarke County.
 On Wednesday, May 9, 1918, the four set off to find him.

-As they were questioning a young man in the Tuckston community of South Clarke about the whereabouts of the deserter, Johnson road up on a mule.
+As they were questioning a young man in the Tuckston community of South Clarke about the whereabout of the deserter, Johnson road up on a mule.

 Herbert Martin pulled a pistol and stood in front of the mule, telling Johnson to stop.
 Johnson slid off the mule and ran for the back of a nearby wagon, his hand reportedly on his hip.